-4.2.
-Report on the implementation of Regulation (EU) 2015/2120 and BEREC Guidelines on the Implementation of the Open Internet Regulation
+4.2 The implementation of the Regulation (EU) 2015/2120 and BEREC Guidelines on the Implementation of the Open Internet Regulation

-In 2016, BEREC published Net Neutrality Guidelines (updated 2020) as mandated by Regulation 2015/2120.
-This regulation also prescribes that NRAs shall "closely monitor and ensure compliance" with the Regulation, and that NRAs shall "publish reports on an annual basis regarding their monitoring and findings".
-In 2017, 2018 and 2019, BEREC published reports on the implementation of the Regulation, based on the NRAs' annual reports.
+In 2016, BEREC published its Net Neutrality Guidelines (to be updated 2020), as mandated by Regulation 2015/2120.
+This Regulation also prescribes that NRAs shall "closely monitor and ensure compliance" with the Regulation, and that NRAs shall "publish reports on an annual basis regarding their monitoring and findings".
+In 2017, 2018 and 2019, BEREC published reports on the implementation of the Regulation, based on the NRAs' annual reports and NRAs' answers to internal questionnaires.